MazafakaHamster/transfer/README.md

 **Prerequisites**
 - Java 12 (Only Oracle JDK has been tested)

 To start application *gradle* task `run` should be executed.
-Gradle wrapper `gradlew run` could be used if no supported gradle version is present
+Gradle wrapper `gradlew run` could be used if no supported gradle version is installed

+## Integration Tests Run

+**Prerequisites**
+- Java 12 (Only Oracle JDK has been tested)

+To start application's integration tests *gradle* task `integrationTest` should be executed.
+Gradle wrapper `gradlew integrationTest` could be used if no supported gradle version is installed

 ## API